-Fraudsters can use links and attachments to deliver malware—malicious software—to your computer and possibly gain access to CU networks and sensitive work information.
+Cybercriminals can use links and attachments to deliver malware—malicious software—to your computer and possibly gain access to CU networks and sensitive work information.
 Such access may also allow them to lock your computer for ransom until a payment is received.

 Malicious links can be disguised to look like trusted links and take you to fake or infected websites.
 Attachments can appear to come from a known source, but whose account has been compromised.

 - You receive an email that appears to come from Microsoft stating, “issues with your account” and includes a link titled “Secure Account Here.”
 By hovering the cursor over the link, you see that the real URL is “microsoft-support.com.”
 Microsoft has no such link.

 - You are urge to open an unexpected attachment from the university.
 You are asked to review and confirm your acceptance of changes to the payroll calendar.

 Fraudulent data entry